antuelle78/vimistifabulous/README.md

 # This is my vim setup on Ubuntu.

-To use just copy ".vimrc" file to your home directory and follow the step
+To use just copy ".vimrc" file to your home directory and follow the steps

 below.